shi-km/python3/README.md

         $ ./run.py

 ## Testing the Application
-* to run the tests for the class file:
+* To run the tests for the class file:

         $ python3.6 test_locker.py